CaliHam/rock-paper-scissors/README.md

 ### Preview of App
 ![RockPaperScissors](assets/Preview.gif)
 ### Context
-I worked on this project alone with the help of my mentor and classmates over the course of a week.
+I worked on this solo project with the help of my mentor over the course of a week.
 I am currently in my 4th and final week of Mod 1 at Turing.
 ### Contributors
 - [Calli](https://github.com/CaliHam)